Virginia Military Institute: Burning of the Institute

+Post Civil War

+In April 1865, Richmond was evacuated due to the impending fall of Petersburg and the VMI Corps of Cadets was disbanded.
+The Lexington campus reopened for classes on October 17, 1865 with Francis H. Smith returning as superintendent.
+VMI went on to become a model for other institutions in the South, including Louisiana State University and Texas A&M.

-Following the war, Matthew Fontaine Maury, the pioneering oceanographer known as the "Pathfinder of the Seas", accepted a teaching position at VMI, holding the physics chair.
-Following the war, David Hunter Strother, who was chief of staff to General Hunter and had advised the destruction of the institute, served as Adjutant General of the Virginia Militia and member of the VMI Board of Visitors; in that position he promoted and worked actively for the reconstruction.
+After the war, Matthew Fontaine Maury, the pioneering oceanographer known as the "Pathfinder of the Seas", accepted a teaching position at VMI, holding the physics chair.
+John Mercer Brooke also joined the school.
+Similarly, David Hunter Strother, who was chief of staff to General Hunter and had advised the destruction of the institute, served as Adjutant General of the Virginia Militia and member of the VMI Board of Visitors; in that position he promoted and worked actively for the reconstruction.
+Scott Shipp, who led cadets at New Market, became the school's second superintendent in 1890.

+In 1903, a statue sculpted by Moses Ezekiel, a VMI cadet who had fought and was wounded at New Market, called Virginia Mourning Her Dead, was dedicated.
+Six of the ten fallen cadets are now buried on VMI grounds behind the statue.
+In 1912, another statue by Ezekiel, a relica statue of General Jackson, was also donated to the VMI.

 World War II

 VMI produced many of America's commanders in World War II.
-The most important of these was George C. Marshall, the top U.S. Army general during the war.
+The most important of these was George C. Marshall (class of 1901), the top U.S. Army general during the war.
 Marshall was the Army's first five-star general and the only career military officer ever to win the Nobel Peace Prize.
 Winston Churchill dubbed Marshall the "Architect of Victory" and "the noblest Roman of them all".
 The Deputy Chief of Staff of the U.S. Army during the war was also a VMI graduate as were the Second U.S. Army commander, 15th U.S. Army commander, the commander of Allied Air Forces of the Southwest Pacific and various corps and division commanders in the Army and Marine Corps.
 China's General Sun Li-jen, known as the "Rommel of the East", was also a graduate of VMI.

 During the war, VMI participated in the War Department's Army Specialized Training Program (ASTP) from 1943 to 1946.
 The program provided training in engineering and related subjects to enlisted men at colleges across the United States.
 Over 2,100 ASTP members studied at VMI during the war.